The Science of Consciousness Conference

-Sona Ahuja, Dayalbagh Educational Institute, Agra
+Sona Ahuja, Dayalbagh Educational Institute, Agra, India

 Conscious experience is the state of wakefulness or state of knowing oneself or some-thing within oneself and or being aware of external objects.
 Conscious experiences are mysterious and subjective in nature.
 Recent studies in the field of consciousness suggest that conscious experiences can help in better understanding of feelings, emotions of oneself and others and thus improve the rate of development and quality of life.
 It may also enhance the emotional and cognitive abilities.
-Cognitive abilities are related to mental skills and brain based functions which play a vital role in growth and development and are needed to carry out any task from the simplest to the most complex.
+Cognitive abilities are related to mental skills and brain-based functions which play a vital role in growth and development and are needed to carry out any task from the simplest to the most complex.

 These have more to do with the mechanisms of how we learn, remember, problem-solve, and pay attention, rather than with any factual knowledge.
 The present study examines the relationship between conscious experience and cognitive abilities.
-Consciousness quotient and general mental ability of participants (N=270) were assessed.
+Consciousness Quotient and general mental ability of participants (N=270) were assessed.
 Pearson’s correlation was used to identify the relationship between conscious experience and cognitive ability.
 The study also determined the influence of conscious experience in the prediction of cognitive abilities using linear regression analysis.
 The relationship between different dimensions of the consciousness quotient and cognitive abilities are discussed.

 Does Consciousness Quotient Empower Horizontal Leaders?
 A Case-Based Approach in Technological Organisations

-Abhishek Nigam, Rupali Misra, Dayalbagh Educational Institute
+Abhishek Nigam, Rupali Misra; Dayalbagh Educational Institute, Agra, India

-We use twenty-three item measure developed by Podsakoff et al. (1990) to measure six traits of transformational leadership, consciousness quotient (Brazdau, 2013) and self-developed questions to capture who’s and why’s of preferred future managers.
+We use a twenty-three item measure developed by Podsakoff et al. (1990) to measure six traits of transformational leadership, consciousness quotient (Brazdau, 2013) and self-developed questions to capture who’s and why’s of preferred future managers.